Abra… cad… Abra!

 Tito Eddie Lacson Claparols’ soaring den / library / study was one of the most elegant I had ever seen here in the Philippines…

-Don Aniceto Lacson y Ledesma had declared himself the “King of Negros” and it was his “Chateau de Versailles”…
+Aniceto Lacson y Ledesma had declared himself the “King of Negros” and it was his “Chateau de Versailles”…

 I thought that it was the “Chateau de Versailles” at “Talisailles”…!!!
 Sounds chic, doesn’t it???

-The Man had an Ego the size of Planet Earth.
+The man had an ego the size of planet Earth.

-It was every bit as unbelievably grand as Martin “Sonny” Imperial Tinio had long described it to be…
+It was every bit as unbelievably grand as Martin “Sonny” Imperial Tinio Jr. had long described it to be…

-And yes, the controversial and fabulous Rose Lacson Hancock Porteous of Australia is a real granddaughter of the controversial and fabulous Don Aniceto Lacson y Ledesma!
+And yes, the controversial and fabulous Rose Lacson Hancock Porteous of Australia is a real granddaughter of the controversial and fabulous Aniceto Lacson y Ledesma!

 The Balcells-Claparols residence, Talisay.
 Tita Carmita Lacson Claparols-Balcells.